-Teresa’s Bake Shop – Christmas Cookie edition – 2012
+Teresa’s Bake Shop – Christmas Cookie Extravaganza – 2012

 I got this recipe back in the late 1990s from Wanda Bollinger, who was a cook at Southwest Baptist Church in DeSoto, Texas, when we attended there.
 She made this cookie one night for a Wednesday night supper and I asked her for the recipe.
 Wanda made it without the glaze–but for the purposes of this post I went ahead and made it with the glaze so you could see what it should look like.
 This was the first time I made it with the glaze.
 It really adds a nice effect to the presentation of this cookie.